 This holiday is Self-Guided.
 Note that we also offer a 7 day group guided trip on a similar itinerary.

-This trip starts in Mt Beauty.
+This trip starts and finishes in Bright.
 It’s a 5 hour drive from Melbourne.
 There are also public transport services from Melbourne – contact us for more details.
-The trip ends after you are transferred either back to your car at Mt Beauty or to Bright to connect with public transport.

 20% easy, 40% moderate, 40% more challenging.
 15-24km (5-7 hours) walking each day.
 This is our most demanding inn-to-inn walking holiday.
 The highest altitude on this trip is 1922 metres, and the greatest descent is 1400 metres in one day.